 Prevention For Recreationalists

 The Okanagan-Similkameen is recognized nationally for its beautiful natural landscapes and outstanding recreational opportunities.
-Unfortunately, recreational activities – including mountain biking and road cycling – can contribute to the spread and establishment of invasive plants or ‘weeds’ that threaten the natural environment.
+Unfortunately, recreational activities – including mountain biking and camping – can contribute to the spread and establishment of invasive plants or ‘weeds’ that threaten the natural environment.

 Seeds and plant parts can attach to your shoes, gear, motorized vehicle, bike, and pets.
 When you move to new areas, these plant parts can disperse into new environments.